 The rain had stopped.
 Everything was black and white, like in a photo.

 The screen door banged.
 He jumped, tried to hide the binoculars under his windcheater.
-Uncle Ben strode down the wharf and pulled him to his feet.
+Uncle George strode down the wharf and pulled him to his feet.
 “What do you think you’re doing down here you idiot?” he hissed.

 “I was just looking….”